 “Essential” means that you need it, but your body can’t make it.
 “Essential nutrients cannot be synthesized by the body so they need to be consumed through food or dietary supplements,” says Krista Maguire, R.D., C.S.S.D., and nutrition manager at Beachbody.

 So what are the essential nutrients?
 And how much do you really need?

 What Are the Essential Nutrients?

-“There are nine essential amino acids, two fatty acids (omega-6 and omega-3 polyunsaturated fats), 13 vitamins, and 20 minerals, plus water and glucose (a carb) that are considered ‘essential,’ ” says Haynes.
+“There are nine essential amino acids, two fatty acids (omega-6 and omega-3 polyunsaturated fats), 13 vitamins, and 20 minerals, plus water and glucose (a carb) that are considered ‘essential,’ ” says Maguire.
 Here’s a full breakdown of them: